arslancharyev31/Anko-ExpandableTextView/README.md

 therefore setting this attribute either via xml or programmatically will have no effect.
 - Library extensively uses `android:maxLines` internally, therefore this attribute shouldn't be used.
 Use `collapsedLines` or `expandedLines` instead.
+- Library extensively overrides `android:layout_height` internally, therefore this attribute shouldn't be used.
+You can set it to `wrap_content` in the layout editor.
+- For quite obvious reasons, `collapsedLines` cannot be greater than `expandedLines` and vice versa - `expandedLines` cannot be less than `collapsedLines`.
+An `IllegalArgumentException` will be thrown if either of these rules is violated.

 ## Contributing